Local Planning Strategy

 • On 27 January 2022 the City appointed Hames Sharley to assist in reviewing the existing planning scheme.
 The planning consultant will conduct public consultation sessions and create a new Local Planning Scheme and Local Planning Strategy.

-• On 11 August 2022 the City launched a community consultation program and invited the community to have their say at a workshop, complete a survey or contribute to the online mapping tool, to better understand the feedback from the initial community consultation.
+• On 11 August 2022 the City launched a community consultation program and invited the community to have their say at a workshop, complete a survey or contribute to the online mapping tool.

-• On 28 February 2023 Council revoked Planning Policy 3.1.2 - Local Commercial Strategy and adopted the revised Local Planning Policy 3.1.2 - Local Commercial and Activity Centres Strategy following a period of public advertising.
+• On 28 February 2023 Council revoked Planning Policy 3.1.2 - Local Commercial Strategy and adopted the revised Local Planning Policy 3.1.2 - Local Commercial and Activity Centres Strategy.
 The revised Planning Policy is available in the downloads section below.

-• On 26 April 2023 Council resolved to adopt the Planning Strategy - Environmental Protection following a period of community consultation.
+• On 26 April 2023 Council resolved to adopt the Planning Strategy - Environmental Protection.
 Council also endorsed the draft Local Planning Strategy for the purpose of public advertising for a recommended period of 60 days.
 The draft Local Planning Strategy will now be reviewed by the Department of Planning, Lands and Heritage (DPLH) to ensure it is broadly consistent with State policies and guidelines, prior to submitting it to the WAPC.
-The WAPC will then determine whether the draft Local Planning Strategy is in a suitable form for public advertising, with or without modifications.
-It is anticipated that the WAPC will make a determination in the coming months and following that the City will be able to conduct further community consultation on the draft Strategy.
+The WAPC will then determine whether the draft Local Planning Strategy is in a suitable form for public advertising.

 Stages for a Local Planning Strategy